 On the morning of the first day, we’ll be opening the event with a keynote, panel, and then a live problem pitching session.
 Team formation will be taking place directly afterwards.

 This year, we are tentatively considering some form of travel support—either through limited reimbursements or bussing from nearby schools.
 If you are unsure of whether or not you will be able to attend without travel support, go ahead and apply now!
 We'll send out updates about travel as we get them.

 What makes a health hackathon unique?

-There is a large disconnect between engineering & design students who want to work on meaningful problems and healthcare professionals that understand how technology can be effectively applied to an unmet need.
+There is a large disconnect between engineering students who want to code solutions to meaningful problems and healthcare professionals who understand how technology can be effectively applied to an unmet need.
 A health hackathon bridges this gap.
-The environment of a hackathon empowers students and faculty in healthcare with technical resources and engineering talent to push their ideas through the prototyping process.
+The environment of a hackathon empowers students and faculty in healthcare with the technical resources and engineering talent needed to push their ideas through the prototyping process.

 At the end of the weekend, what should a finished project look like?

 We’re looking for a prototype, business model, or ideally, a combination of the two!
 We love technical hacks, but we also want to emphasize the importance of delivery and cost.
 How will your project get into the hands of patients?
-How can you ensure affordability?
+How can you impact mental health, global health, or chronic disease in an affordable way?
 We want to see ideas and prototypes that have the potential to become reality.

 How do I pitch a need?

 The problem pitching session will take place on Saturday morning, the first day of the event.
 A form to submit pitches will be released closer to the event!
 Note that only participants and mentors will be eligible to pitch.